fabriziosalmi/proxmox-lxc-autoscale/README.md

 ```

 ## Logging
-> [!TIP]
+> [!IMPORTANT]
-> Logs for the LXC AutoScale daemon are stored in `/var/log/lxc_autoscale.log`.
-You can monitor this log file to observe the daemon's operations and troubleshoot any issues.
+> Logs for the LXC AutoScale daemon are stored in `/var/log/lxc_autoscale.log` and `/var/log/lxc_autoscale.json` (resources changes only).
+You can check and monitor log files to observe the daemon's operations and troubleshoot any issues or to implement additional scaling logic.

 ```
 root@proxmox:~# tail /var/log/lxc_autoscale.log